substantic/rain/docs/guide/user.rst

   t = tasks.Execute("wget https://github.com/", output_paths=["index.html"])

-The only difference is that label of the output is now "index.html" (not "index").
+The only difference is that label of the output is now "index.html" (not "index" as in the previous case).

 Of course, more than one output may be specified.
 Program ``wget`` allows to redirect its log to a file through ``--output-file`` option::